AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

     rotate.
 If you press the @ button for the wheel, a window opens allowing you to type in the values numerically.

--   If you click the context menu button \[Position and Angle\] it will change to \[Scale\] which allows you to spread out or compress the cells in a multi-cell fixture.
+-   If you click the context menu button <Keys.SoftKey>Position and Angle</Keys.SoftKey> it will change to <Keys.SoftKey>Scale</Keys.SoftKey> which allows you to spread out or compress the cells in a multi-cell fixture.
 This is useful to get cells located correctly if you have some fixtures with large cell spacing and some with small spacing.\